 Stars!
 Stars god damn it!
 They were!
-I know how it was! (getting confused) It was hot, but it, it it smelled good.
+I know how it was!
+[Getting confused.]
+It was hot, but it, it it smelled good.
 And the sun rose like a bullet, fast.
 No dawn, just pow!
 Daylight.
 And some red flowers, or pink?
 Roses maybe, over by the shed, no the well by the well.
-No the wood shed; and berries, black berries.
+No the wood shed; a persimmon tree, and berries, black berries.
 Sweet, sweet.
-Oh God-sweat (he wipes his eyes.)
+Oh God-sweat [He wipes his eyes.]